GavinHuttley/DiverseSeqPaper/paper/paper.md

 2. `numba`, a just-in-time compiler, is used for the core algorithms producing $k$-mers and their counts, providing a significant speed up over a pure python implementation [@numba].
 3. Sequence loading and $k$-mer counting is triggered when a sequence record is considered for inclusion in the divergent set, reducing the memory required to that for the user-nominated size.

-The `prep` sub-command converts plain text sequence data into an on-disk storage format that is more efficient for access in the other steps.
-A user can provide either fasta or GenBank formatted DNA sequence files.
-The sequences are converted into unsigned 8-bit integer `numpy` arrays and stored in a single HDF5 file on disk.
-The resulting `.dvseqs` file is required for the `max` and `nmost` sub-commands.

 The `nmost` algorithm defines an exact number of sequences to be selected that maximise the JSD.
 The order of input sequences is randomised and the selected set is initialised with the first $n$ sequences.
 As shown in \autoref{algo:nmost}, for each of the remaining sequences, if adding it to the set $\mathbb{F} - {lowest}$ increases JSD, it replaces $lowest$.
 The `max` algorithm differs from `nmost` by defining lower and upper bounds for the number of sequences in the divergent set.
 It further amends the within-loop condition (\autoref{algo:max}), allowing the number of sequences in the set to change when a statistical measure of $\delta_{JSD}$ variance increases.
 We provide users a choice of two measures of variance in $\delta_{JSD}$: the standard deviation or the coefficient of variation.

-## Constructing trees from $k$-mers
+## Constructing a tree from $k$-mers

+*`dvs` subcommand: `ctree` estimates a phylogenetic tree from unaligned sequences using mash distances.*

-The mash distance [@ondov.2016.mash] is an unbiased estimate of the mutation rate between two sequences that can be computed in near linear time for large genome size.
-It estimates the mutation rate from an approximation of the Jaccard index between the $k$-mer sets of the two sequences (the percentage of shared $k$-mers).
-The approximation is calculated from only a random subset of all $k$-mers in the two sequences.
-This subset for a sequence is called the MinHash sketch.
-The size of the MinHash sketch is called the *sketch size* and contains the smallest $k$-mers when sorted by a hash function.
-We use agglomerative clustering with average linkage [@murtagh.2012.algorithms] based on pairwise mash distances to estimate phylogenetic trees from unaligned sequences.
-The resulting tree depends on the $k$-mer size and the sketch size.
+The mash distance [@ondov.2016.mash] estimates the proportion of changes between two sequences and can be computed in near linear time.
+It approximates the Jaccard distance between the $k$-mer sets of the two sequences (the proportion of shared $k$-mers) from a subset of all $k$-mers in the two sequences.
+This subset, the MinHash sketch, is the *sketch size* smallest $k$-mers when sorted by a hash function.
+We apply agglomerative clustering with average linkage [@murtagh.2012.algorithms] to the pairwise mash distances to estimate a phylogenetic tree from unaligned sequences.
+We allow the user to select the distance metric, $k$ and the sketch size.

-## `dvs` command line application

-- `prep` converts sequences into numpy arrays for faster processing
-- `nmost` samples the $n$ sequences that increase JSD most.
-- `max` samples sequences that maximise a user specified statistic, either the standard deviation or the coefficient of variation of $\delta_{JSD}$.
-- `ctree` quick estimations of phylogenetic trees from unaligned sequences using mash distances.

 ## `dvs` cogent3 apps

-We provide `dvs_nmost` and `dvs_max` as cogent3 apps.
-For users with cogent3 installed, `dvs_nmost` and `dvs_max` are available at runtime via the cogent3 function `get_app()`.
-The apps mirror the settings from their command-line implementation but differ in that they operate directly on a sequence collection, skipping conversion to disk storage and directly returning the selected subset of sequences.
-This is demonstrated in the `plugin_demo.ipynb` notebook.
+We provide `dvs_nmost`, `dvs_max` and `dvs_ctree` as cogent3 apps.
+For users with cogent3 installed, these are available at runtime via the cogent3 function `get_app()`.
+The apps mirror the settings from their command-line implementation but differ in that they operate directly on a sequence collection, skipping conversion to disk storage.
+The `dvs_nmost` and `dvs_max` directly return the selected subset of sequences,  `dvs_ctree` returns the estimated phylogenetic tree.
+These are demonstrated in the `plugin_demo.ipynb` notebook.

 # Performance